2018, bonded rubber mulch, loose rubber mulch, rubber turf, safety surface, safety tiles, timbers, water play |

 - Children who are allowed to take risks tend to be more physically active and have lower obesity rates.

 - A healthy level of risk develops cognition and helps instill a greater sense of self-assurance.

-Contact No Fault Sport Group today to discuss ways you can make your playgrounds safer by adding safety surfaces such as poured-in-place rubber surface, rubber safety tiles, rubber mulch (bonded and loose-fill), and synthetic play turf.
+Contact No Fault Surfaces today to discuss ways you can make your playgrounds safer by adding safety surfaces such as poured-in-place rubber surface, rubber safety tiles, loose-fill rubber mulch, bonded rubber mulch, and synthetic play turf.